im-samz/build-custom-tool-with-code/README.md

 A Model Context Protocol (MCP) server running on Azure Functions that provides custom tools and capabilities.

+> [!TIP]
+> You can refer to [remote-mcp-functions-python](https://github.com/Azure-Samples/remote-mcp-functions-python) for detailed getting started instructions.

 ## Quick Start

 ### 1. Deploy to Azure